dwatteau/scummtr/FAQ.md

 No, unless you extract their original content with some of the [Quickandeasysoftware Explorers](https://quickandeasysoftware.net/software).

+### Are demo versions supported?

+Some of them may work, but you may need to rename some files.

+For example, the current detection code for *Indiana Jones and the Fate of Atlantis* expects `ATLANTIS.000` files, but the demo files may be named `indydemo.000`, instead.
+So, in this case, `indydemo.000` needs to be temporarily renamed to `ATLANTIS.000` and `indydemo.001` needs to be temporarily renamed to `ATLANTIS.001`, so that the ScummTR/ScummRP tools can read them.

 ### How do I report a problem with ScummTR, ScummRP, ScummFont or FontXY?

 First: